lnnx2006/lnnx2006.github.io/_pages/teaching.md

 - **Achievement**: Working on a paper for IEEE-RAL

 ##### [Alexander Luke](https://www.linkedin.com/in/alexandercluke/), MAE, UCSD, 2021-2023
-- **Topic**: Motion control and calibration of a steerable continuum robotic catheter with clinical trails
+- **Topic**: Motion control and calibration of a steerable continuum robotic catheter with clinical trials
-- **Achievement**: Demos with animals trails
+- **Achievement**: Demos with animals trials

 ##### Chong He, MAE, UCSD, 2021-2022
 - **Topic**: Shape reconstruction of catheter robot using monocular images